mercadopago/devsite-docs/guides/payments/mobile-checkout/introduction.en.md

 ---
 # Mobile Checkout

-MercadoPago SDK makes it easy to create a payment experience in your application.
+Mercado Pago SDK makes it easy to create a payment experience in your application.
 You will instantly offer your users:

 ----[mla, mpe, mlb, mlm, global]----
     - Card payments, payments in cash or bank transfer.